 There also exists a need to utilize the computer to display locally stored advertisements.
 Several software products provide "yellow pages" on CD-ROMs or other media such as floppy disks.
 The user may use these yellow pages to search for products or advertisers by name or description.
-This system of advertising is limited, however, in that it requires the user to actively search for advertisers or products and therefore does not spontaneously display products to the user.
+This system of advertising is limited, however, in that it requires the user to actively search for advertisers or products and therefore do not spontaneously display products to the user.

-mation or scrolling sports scores across a user's computer splay, and better interaction with users.
-These effects, owever, are only available while the user is viewing the ecific WEB page incorporating the Hot Java technology.
-Despite the fast and furious growth in this advertising octor, WEB sites are still regarded as "passive" advertising ed predominantly for a corporate image rather than for the properties of the properties of the provides a rudimentary form of spontaneous advertising by incorporating a Microsoft Windows logo as an option in its screen saver utility.
+Microsoft Windows interface provides a rudimentary form of spontaneous advertising by incorporating a Microsoft Windows logo as an option in its screen saver utility.
 This system, however, offers only a single advertisement in response to a user's response and therefore does not offer a variety of periodically changed advertisement content based on a user's interests.